EmreArapcicUevak/CodeLab-Notes/README.md

 * Auto save per tab change
 * Different Syntax Highlighting
 * Free used memory even on a faulty programm exit (preventing memory leaks)

+## How to run the application

+### Running without QT Creator

+Currenty we only exported the *windows* version to the GitHub, so if you are a MacOS or a Linux user feel free to export your the program on your own using our source code, or get QT Creator and run it on the CMake file.
+If you are a windows user all that you have to do is go to the "build" folder and run the executable file provided in the files.
+You can click [here](https://github.com/EmreArapcicUevak/CodeLab-Notes/tree/readMe/build/windows/x64) to go to the before mentioned folder.

+### Running with QT Creator

+All you have to do is make sure to get the QT 6.4 or any version higher that is compatible, get CMake and MinGW 64x to be able to compile everything needed, once you are done getting everything ready you can build the [CMake file](https://github.com/EmreArapcicUevak/CodeLab-Notes/blob/readMe/CMakeLists.txt).